Why a Tripod Ladder Is Safer Than a Standard Ladder (Best for Uneven Ground)

 • Use as a ladder for tree pruning

-• Performance as a safe ladder for hedge cutting
+• Suitability for hedge cutting

 …it’s easy to see why tripod ladders are becoming the preferred choice across the UK.